The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Scott Miller told the newspaper that he hardly knows any of the residents from houseboats.

-“It helps my family more than you can imagine,” said local resident Brandy Carpenter.
-"We live with three children in a houseboat, and I was worried if I could pay the rent."
+“This helps my family more than you can imagine,” said local resident Brandi Carpenter.
+“We live on a houseboat with three children, and I was worried whether I would be able to pay the rent.”

 Read also on ForumDaily: